icefapper/ruby-ast/README.md

    name: Identifier
 }
 ```
-Either a command with neither an argument list nor a block, or a simple identifier:
+Either a command with neither an argument list nor a block, or a simple identifier.
+##example
 ```ruby
 def l() 12 end
 l #this is an IdCommand resolving to a command at run time